The Tracker (2002 film): Plot

-In 1922, in the Australian Outback, an Aboriginal tracker (The Tracker) leads three white men (The Fanatic, The Follower, and The Veteran) in the search for an Aboriginal man (The Fugitive) accused of the murder of a white woman.
-Along the way, the group encounters a group of Aboriginal men and women, with one wearing the uniform of a tracker.
+In 1922, in the Australian outback, an Aboriginal tracker (The Tracker) leads three white men (The Fanatic, The Follower, and The Veteran) in the search for an Aboriginal man (The Fugitive) accused of the murder of a white woman.
+Along the way, they encounter a group of Aboriginal men and women, with one wearing the uniform of a tracker.
 After a tense interrogation, the Aboriginals are shot and hanged.
 The incident leaves The Follower visibly distraught, although The Fanatic tries to justify their actions.
 From this point, the local Aboriginals begin to take retribution on the group.
 They first spear their packhorse, which falls off a cliff.
 With the loss of their supplies; The Veteran tries to convince The Fanatic to turn back, yet he remains adamant about capturing The Fugitive.

 As the group continues, The Fanatic begins to become suspicious of The Tracker.
 When The Tracker leaves the camp one night to find bush tucker, The Fanatic has him chained on his return.
 Although The Fanatic is distrustful of The Tracker, he has The Tracker show The Follower how he tracks to prove him wrong.

 When The Veteran is speared, the group is initially oblivious until alerted by The Tracker who heard it.
 As a result of his injury, The Veteran lags behind the others and The Fanatic attempts to leave him behind.
 The Follower resists this idea until The Fanatic points a pistol at him.
 The group is then stopped by The Tracker, who refuses to move until The Veteran catches up, even when whipped and threatened by The Fanatic.
 At night, The Fanatic kills The Veteran while everyone sleeps, unaware that he is being watched by The Tracker.
 After giving Catholic absolution to The Veteran, The Tracker gains a new level of respect from The Follower.